aliving89/Livingston_A_HW-1/README.md

 # MIT License

-Copyright (c) 2022 Andrew Livingston & Adrian Montejo
+Copyright (c) 2022 Andrew Livingston

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal